maurorisso/AgeEstimator/README.md

 # Age Estimator

-Age Estimator is a Flutter application that estimates the age of a person based on their name using the [Agify API](https://agify.io/).
+Age Estimator is a Flutter application that estimates a person's age based on their name using the [Agify API](https://agify.io/).
 The application uses BLoC (Business Logic Component) state management to handle the state.
 The app also includes basic unit testing and error handling.

 ## Features